 At Tigit we believe Thailand is no longer possible to enter on a Vietnamese motorbike.
 We do not know why, in the old days it was possible!

-Travellers must finish back in Vietnam if using Tigit
+Travelers must finish back in Vietnam if using Tigit

 It is not possible to send a motorbike from Laos or Cambodia back to Vietnam.
-Travellers with plans of finishing in a different country may use our buy and buyback program where we sell off older rental motorbikes at a lower price.
+Travelers with plans of finishing in a different country may use our buy and buy-back program where we sell off older rental motorbikes at a lower price.
 The buy and buyback contract follows the same principles with full maintenance warranty from Tigit, but allows a traveller to buy an older motorbike with the idea of selling it onwards without too much loss on resell.

 Vietnam Cambodia Borders

 Vietnam to Cambodia both the Moc Bai border (2 hours from HCM) and Ha Tien border (near Phu Quoc) are commonly used.